unimock/dc/README.md

-# dc  ... docker controller
+# dc  ... docker controller - manage generic docker machines from a central host and directory

 ## Description

-dc environment contains a couple of bash scripts to manage generic docker hosts (slaves) from a central host directory (master).
+dc environment contains a couple of bash scripts to manage generic docker machines (slaves) from a central host and directory (master).

 It only works as a wrapper for the docker-machine, docker and docker-compose commands for convenient usage.